vczh-websites/vczh/Espresso-DialingIn/README.md

 ## To Try

+Compare 20/18g and find out what other parameters change.

 https://www.youtube.com/watch?v=4dRYw8yl_dg
 - Denser puck (or slower flow) increases body, decreases the risk of channeling.
   - Increase the flow rate of pre-infusion.